 Any student enrolled in Spring Hill College may be enrolled in the pre-nursing component, but this does not assure admission into the professional component.
 To take any nursing course in the pre-nursing component, a student needs to be registered as a pre-nursing major or have special permission from the Division Chair to take the course.
 Anyone who chooses part-time and registers as a pre-nursing student is not allowed to take any nursing course until within one (1) year of the potential semester of application to the professional component.
-A student who receives a D or lower in any nursing course within the pre-nursing component will not be allowed to retake the nursing course or apply to the professional component of nursing.
+A student who receives a D, F, or WF in a nursing course (NUR designation) within the pre-nursing component may retake the nursing course once.
+However, if a total of two (2) failures are received (D, F, or WF) in any NUR course or combination of NUR courses, the student will not be accepted into the professional component of nursing.